wilsonfrantine/kviewer/README.md

 `results <- kview()`

-Pickup the one of the structure results files ("your_run_f") or a zip file containing the structure outputs.
+Pickup the one of the structure results files ("your_run_f").

-you may also provide pop names for plotting:
+If you wanna provide pop names for plotting:

 `kview(pop_names=c("mypop1", "Pop from 2", "and so on..."))`

-Enjoy
+Any crash reports here or for wilsofrantine@gmail.com Feel free to implement the code in your scripts.